hartmaj2/plat-arch-solids-coloring/Notes/diary.md

   - used the fixed code for relaut equivalency checking
   - better color selection by indep set size
   - making the name of the collage more automatized

+- found out, that the algorithm we describe in the thesis (by building a set of representatives) is faster then the equiv checking that I do inside the coloring plots function that goes through all pairs and removes equivalent ones